 Guinness Braised Corned Beef with Whiskey Glaze

-Guinness Braised Corned Beef recipe
+Braised Corn Beef

-An elevated braised corned beef recipe using a paired preparation of a spiced Guinness stout braise and a whiskey mustard glaze finish.
+An elevated corned beef recipe using a paired preparation of a spiced Guinness stout braise and a whiskey mustard glaze finish.
 Served over garlic mashed potatoes and accompany with roasted carrots and brussels.
 Specially infused with clove to pair with a spicy cabernet.

 Paddy Day’s Pride